America's Most Affordable Seaside Towns Are Perfect For Retirement

 Myrtle Beach, Florida has attractions for all ages

 With 80 golf courses, 60 miles of beach, and a world-famous beachside boardwalk, Myrtle Beach, South Carolina, won't bore you.
 When you get tired of snorkeling, you can still see underwater life at Ripley's Aquarium, or entertain yourself at Family Kingdom amusement park.
 And when you're done for the day, you could retire to your seaside home.
 Realtor.com estimates a median listing price of $289,900 for houses in the area — over $120,000 cheaper than the national average.
-As per Apartments.com, that level of affordability extends to the rental market with a monthly average rent of $1,354.
-Even a two-bedroom domicile falls well under the national average at $1,584, and your average three-bedroom won't break the $2,000 threshold.
+As per Apartments.com, that level of affordability extends to the rental market as well, with a monthly average rent of $1,354.
+Even a two-bedroom falls well under the national average at $1,584, and your average three-bedroom likely won't break the $2,000 threshold.

 Houses & apartments are within reach in Deerfield Beach, Florida

-According to BestPlaces, the average cost of living in Deerfield Beach is 18.3% lower than the national average, calling for an estimated $4,410 to live comfortably there.
+According to BestPlaces, the average cost of living in Deerfield Beach is 18.3% lower than the national average, calling for an estimated $4,410 to live comfortably.
 Much of this is bolstered by the low cost of housing, which is almost 24% lower than the state average and 18.2% lower than the national average.

 Retimement savings go unusually far in Pensacola, Florida

 The median listing home price in Pensacola, per Realtor.com, is $315,000.
 While this isn't the least expensive housing market on this list, it's still approaching $100,000 less than the national average.
 As per Zillow, the average rent in Pensacola also sits hundreds of dollars below what you'd pay in other areas.
 If you were trying to retire on $250,000 in savings in Florida, there aren't many places you could stretch it further than in Pensacola.
-According to GoBankingRates, you could live comfortably for upwards of 15 years, with an average annual cost of living — with Social Security considered — of $16,684.
+According to GOBankingRates, you could live comfortably for upwards of 15 years, with an average annual cost of living — including Social Security — of $16,684.
 Even without considering Social Security payments, the annual estimated cost of living is still just $39,194, a much less intimidating figure than the $60,087 the average retired worker pays.

 Pascagoula, Mississippi has attractions for all income levels